mptyl/bacopilot/prompts/Templates/Predefined Questions Prompt Template.md

 The final document must be written in markdown format inside a code box so that the Human can easily copy and paste it into her own document.

-Generate one or two examples make the AI behave as expected.
+Generate one or two examples to make the AI behave as expected.